xarray-contrib/xskillscore/HOWTORELEASE.rst

     $ git tag -a v0.0.xx -m "Version 0.0.xx"
     $ git push origin main --tags

 #.
 On creating a tag a GitHub action will publish release on PyPI.
-If that failes
+If that fails
    you can manually do it with the following::

     $ git clean -xfd  # remove any files not checked into git